simpleidserver/SimpleIdServer/docs/documentation/openid/protectapiusers.md

-# Protect REST.API from undeseriable users
+# Protect REST.API from undesirable users

 There are two different mechanisms to protect REST.API from undesirable users :